Fluent Commerce Logo

 Fluent Domain Entity - Account

 Fluent Account is a tenant of the platform and typically represents a client.
-An Account is the most top-level container of client data and is isolated and secure from other accounts in the environment.
+An is the most top-level container of client data and is isolated and secure from other accounts in the environment.

 URL Patterns for Sandbox and Production